nxlr/Excel-Data-Wrangler/README.md

 # Excel-Data-Wrangler
-Excel Data manipulation and transformation using "openpyxl" for GDP Data of Haryana
+Excel Data manipulation and transformation using "openpyxl" for GDP Data of Haryana.